casualGamer-dev/Nuon/src/core/or/dataflow.md

 ### Connections and buffers: reading, writing, and interpreting.

-At a low level, Tor's networking code is based on "connections".
+At a low level, Nuon's networking code is based on "connections".
 Each connection represents an object that can send or receive network-like events.
 For the most part, each connection has a single underlying TCP stream (I'll discuss counterexamples below).